gogobook/my-asp-dot-net/ch4.md

 accounts.
-Assume also for this example that there are many companies that implement bank accounts, but they have all mutually agreed that any classes representing bank accounts will implement an interface, IBankAccount , which exposes methods to deposit or withdraw money,

-and a property to return the balance.
+Assume also for this example that there are many companies that implement bank accounts, but they have all mutually agreed that any classes representing bank accounts will implement an interface, `IBankAccount` , which exposes methods to `deposit` or `withdraw` money, and a property to return the `balance`.
 It is this interface that enables outside code to recognize the various bank account classes implemented by different bank accounts.
 Although the aim is to enable the bank accounts to communicate with each other to allow transfers of funds between accounts, that feature isn’t introduced just yet.

 To keep things simple, you keep all the code for the example in the same source file.
 Of course, if something like the example were used in real life, you could surmise that the different bank account classes